antybubbs/kaya/docs/guides/SQLite_to_PostgreSQL.md

 The migration container will initialise the PostgreSQL target and begin the conversion process.

+This process may take over 30min to complete depending on the size of your DB.

 ---

 # 11. What the migration process does